sgeorgakis/trivia/README.md

 # Notes

 Transifex's API did not work as expected.
 According to the specs of the task, uploading a new file should replace all the previous resource strings with the new ones.<br>
 I noticed, though, that the resource was left untouched.
-This is the reason I decided to fetch all the previous inserted resource strings, delete the resource and recreated.<br>
+This is the reason I decided to fetch all the previous inserted resource strings, delete the resource and recreate it.<br>

 As the number of resource strings is growing, so will the payload and we can probably end up with a `413` status code.